 What are Real-time Systems?

-In computing it is more often than not due to when an event is created and a specific data service is able to respond with the newly updated event in it’s index.
+In computing, it is more often than not due to when an event is created and specific data service is able to respond with the newly updated event in its index.

 What is a Timing issue?

 Timing is quite potentially the most crucial aspect of achieving a truly real-time system.
 This is mainly due to the nature of what is trying to be achieved.
 With real-time systems, it is all about reacting to events as data points as soon as they have happened.

 In order for this to be possible, the following criteria needs to be met:

 - An event is triggered